docker/docs/engine/getstarted-voting-app/node-setup.md

 For this example, we use [Docker Machine](/machine/get-started.md) to create two virtual machines on a single system.
-We'll also verify the setup, and run some basic commmands to interact with the machines.
+We'll also verify the setup, and run some basic commands to interact with the machines.

 ## Prerequisites